 Sabrina Diano Appointed New Director of Institute of Human Nutrition

-Sabrina Diano, PhD, has been appointed the new director of the Institute of Human Nutrition (IHN) and will join VP&S in the fall.
+Sabrina Diano, PhD, has been appointed the new director of the Institute of Human Nutrition (IHN) and will join the Vagelos College of Physicians and Surgeons in the fall.
 She will succeed Richard Deckelbaum, MD, who has led the Institute since 1992.

 Diano is currently the Richard Sackler Family Professor of Cellular & Molecular Physiology at Yale University School of Medicine and also a full professor in the departments of neuroscience and comparative medicine.
 She is a founding member of the Yale Program in Integrative Cell Signaling and Neurobiology of Metabolism.
 Diano joined Yale in 1999 as a postdoctoral associate in obstetrics & gynecology after receiving her PhD from the Department of General and Environmental Physiology at the University of Naples “Federico II” in Italy.